tearsofangels/tearsofangels/README.md

 𓏲⋆ ִֶָ ๋𓂃 ⋆ - names u can call me : lennox, kaizen, ren, rinne, skate, soda, karl and more.
 I LOEV NICKANMEMSMS!!

-⋆｡° ✮ , - my pronouns are he / him, tho its okay id u call me a they / them.
+⋆｡° ✮ , - my pronouns are he / him, tho its okay if u call me a they / them.

 . ݁₊ ⊹ . ݁˖ - I'm 4teen, iwc if 18+.